Elizabeth Smart: Others like Gabby Petito ‘deserve every bit as much to be found’ - NewsBreak

 As the show continues, images and information about other missing people from across the country appear on the screen.
 Pinkett Smith applauded Smart’s efforts to bring attention to those in “marginalized communities that might not get the same amount of press as you got or Gabby got.”

-Smart adds., “Are they any less worthy?
-Has any less of a hole been left because they’re gone?
-No, they’re somebody.”Alex Murdaugh charged with taking insurance money in maid’s death

-Smart’s episode came shortly after Petito’s family, specifically her father, Joe, called on everyone to give “the same type of heightened awareness” to other missing persons cases that Petito’s received.
+Smart’s episode came shortly after Joe Petito, Gabby’s father, called on everyone to give “the same type of heightened awareness” to other missing people cases that Petito’s had received.
 Pinkett Smith commended his call, saying she thought it “was such a powerful message” and applauded their “strength, courage, compassion to think about others who are going through the same thing.”

 During the episode, a former federal prosecutor, Laura Coates, joined the table.
 She told the others, “It breaks my heart to think about how many people, how many children, are wondering, are they enough for somebody to look for me?”